Study permit

 You must have a study permit if your program of studies is six months or longer.

-• be six months or shorter, and
+• will be 6 months or shorter, and

 Some students are also study permit exempt.